-Students will continue to use a

-holistic approach to develop their

-listening, speaking, reading, and

-language with a special focus on

-the last two linguistic skills.
-They

-will continue to consolidate their

-language knowledge with more

-complex grammatical structures,

-more writing skills with various

-students will have achieved

-skills and advanced usages

-proficiency in both reading and

-writing, with more sophisticated

-phrases, and idioms.
-They will gain

-forms in Chinese social and cultural

-contexts.
-By the end of the course,

-writing skills of the Chinese
+Students will continue to use a holistic approach to develop their listening, speaking, reading, and writing skills of the Chinese language with a special focus on the last two linguistic skills.
+They will continue to consolidate their language knowledge with more complex grammatical structures, phrases, and idioms.
+They will gain more writing skills with various forms in Chinese social and cultural contexts.
+By the end of the course, students will have achieved proficiency in both reading and writing, with more sophisticated skills and advanced usages

 The examinations are designed to assess student's linguistic competence and their knowledge of contemporary society.
-In the exams, students will be expected to: ples of lexis and structures. the target language
+In the exams, students will be expected to:

-- understand and respond to texts written in the target language, drawn from a variety of sources such as magazines, newspapers, reports, books and other forms of extended writing. - •manipulate the target language accurately in spoken and written forms, choosing appropriate exam- - •select information and present it in - organise arguments and ideas logically.
+- understand and respond to texts written in the target language, drawn from a variety of sources such as magazines, newspapers, reports, books and other forms of extended writing. - •manipulate the target language accurately in spoken and written forms, choosing appropriate examples of lexis and structures. - •select information and present it in the target language - •organise arguments and ideas logically.